Diabetic nephropathy (kidney disease)

-Diabetic nephropathy affects the kidneys' ability to do their usual work of removing waste products and extra fluid from your body.
-The best way to prevent or delay diabetic nephropathy is by maintaining a healthy lifestyle and adequately managing your diabetes and high blood pressure.
+Diabetic nephropathy affects the kidneys' usual work of removing waste products and extra fluid from the body.
+The best way to prevent or delay diabetic nephropathy is by living a healthy lifestyle and keeping diabetes and high blood pressure managed.

-Over many years, the condition slowly damages your kidneys' delicate filtering system.
-Early treatment may prevent or slow the disease's progress and reduce the chance of complications.
+Over years, diabetic nephropathy slowly damages the kidneys' filtering system.
+Early treatment may prevent this condition or slow it and lower the chance of complications.

-Kidney disease may progress to kidney failure, also called end-stage kidney disease.
+Diabetic kidney disease can lead to kidney failure.
+This also is called end-stage kidney disease.
 Kidney failure is a life-threatening condition.
-At this stage, treatment options are dialysis or a kidney transplant.
+Treatment options for kidney failure are dialysis or a kidney transplant.

-- Swelling of feet, ankles, hands or eyes
+- Swelling of feet, ankles, hands or eyes.

-- Confusion or difficulty concentrating
+- Confusion or difficulty thinking.

-- Shortness of breath
+- Shortness of breath.

-- Loss of appetite
+- Loss of appetite.

-- Nausea and vomiting
+- Nausea and vomiting.